 In late December most of the team's assets were sold at auction, with Haas F1, due to enter the sport in 2016, said to be one of the keenest bidders.

-The day after the first anniversary of Michael Schumacher's skiing accident, Jules family revealed that the French youngster's condition remains unchanged; he is unconscious but able to breathe unaided
+The day after the first anniversary of Michael Schumacher's skiing accident, Jules family revealed that the French youngster's condition remains unchanged; that he was unconscious but able to breathe unaided.